ellatrix/micrograd/docs/3-0-makemore-MLP.md

 </script>

 Now we build the dataset.
 But unlike last time, we want to dynamically build the dataset based on the context length.
 We'll call this the block size.
+It's a hyper parameter we can tune to experiment with later to try to get a better result.

 <script>
 export function buildDataSet( names, blockSize ) {